Last year I made these Mini Mason Jar Apple Pies for Thanksgiving and they are my favorite yet! Check out my simple recipe and free pie printable.

 - While the dough is chilling, peel and core your apples and cut into small pieces.

-- Combine the apples, flour, sugar, cinnamon, nutmeg and cloves.
+- Combine the apples, lemon juice, flour, sugar, cinnamon, nutmeg and cloves.

 - Roll out dough and cut in circles that will fit inside mason jars.
 Press the dough into the jars.